Universal concentration for sums under arbitrary dependence: Introduction and main results

 with $A_+ = \{x\in \mathbb R \ :\ \exists y\in A,\ y\leq x\}$ and $A_- = \{x\in \mathbb R \ :\ \exists y\in A,\ y\geq x\}$.

 Given $f,g \in \mathcal M_{\downarrow}$, we write $f\leq g$ if and only if

-where $\dom(f)$, $\dom(g)$, $f(x)$ and $g(x)$ are (by construction) intervals (see \cite[Proposition~20.31, Corollary~21.12]{bauschke10convex}). \end{definition}
+\sloppypar{where $\dom(f)$, $\dom(g)$, $f(x)$ and $g(x)$ are (by construction) intervals (see \cite[Proposition~20.31, Corollary~21.12]{bauschke10convex}).} \end{definition}

-A confortable advantage of working with survival and tail quantile operators instead of working with cumulative distribution operator $t\mapsto 1-S_X(t)$ and quantile operator $p\mapsto T_X(1-p)$ as in \cite[]{rockafellar2014random} is that an upper bound on the survival profile is \emph{equivalent} to the corresponding upper bound on the tail quantile profile.
+A convenient advantage of working with survival and tail quantile operators instead of working with the cumulative distribution operator $t\mapsto 1-S_X(t)$ and the quantile operator $p\mapsto T_X(1-p)$ as in \cite{rockafellar2014random} is that an upper bound on the survival profile is \emph{equivalent} to the corresponding upper bound on the tail quantile profile.
 More precisely, for any $\alpha\in \mathcal M_{\downarrow}$,